AI Web FeedsAI Web FeedsOpen web AI reader

 Derived repository assetsdata/feeds.enriched.yaml, exported JSON/OPMLchecked-in outputs generated from authored inputs

-Runtime databasedata/ai-web-feeds.db canonical; fallback to data/aiwebfeeds.db only when the canonical file is missingsearch, analytics, follows, notifications, saved searches, validation history
+Runtime article storefeed_entries in data/ai-web-feeds.db canonical; fallback to data/aiwebfeeds.db only when the canonical file is missingpolled article rows and feed refresh state

 Browser-local runtimeIndexedDB, localStorage, reader-local stateanonymous on-device reader preferences and article state